How can the Family Law and Domestic and Family Violence Service help me?

 - assistance to draft protection order applications.

-The duty lawyer can provide:
+The duty lawyers can provide:

 - legal advice

-- assistance with negotiations
+- help with negotiations

-- assistance with drafting documents
+- help with drafting documents

 - referrals to intervention programs.